Engee documentation

 Introduction

-To test the algorithms of such a subsystem, it is necessary to be able to change the ways of setting the current date.
-The model uses callbacks, which allow to automate the definition of the necessary input parameters at different ways of their setting.
+To test the algorithms of such a subsystem, it is necessary to change the ways of setting the current date.
+The model uses callbacks, which allow you to automate the determination of the necessary input parameters for various ways of setting them.

 sunrise_sunset.png